Proper actions and decompositions in equivariant K-theory: Introduction

 This is an isomorphism of $A$-vector bundles.
-Now the idea is to recover the $G$-action on the left hand side from an \textit{ad hoc} $G$-action defined on the right hand side, this $G$ action is defined in two steps:
+Now the idea is to recover the $G$-action on the left-hand side from an \textit{ad hoc} $G$-action defined on the right hand side; this $G$ action is defined in two steps: